catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

     Call hierarchy of a statement compilation

 A completed ``Compiled`` structure contains the full SQL string and collection of bound values.
-These are then coerced by an ``ExecutionContext`` into the format expected by the DBAPI's ``execute()`` method, including unicode/parameter formats as well as coercion of bound values themselves into representations appropriate to the DBAPI and target database.
+These are coerced by an ``ExecutionContext`` into the format expected by the DBAPI's ``execute()`` method,  which includes such considerations as the treatment of a unicode statement object, the type of collection used to store bound values, as well as specifics on how the bound values themselves should be coerced into representations appropriate to the DBAPI and target database.

 Class Mapping with the ORM